-- ➤ BTL 1 Remember The learner recalls, restate and remember the learned information. - ➤ BTL 2 Understand The learner embraces the meaning of the information by interpreting and translating what has been learned. - ➤ BTL 3 Apply The learner makes use of the information in a context similar to the one in which it was learned. - ➤ BTL 4 Analyze The learner breaks the learned information into its parts to understand the information better. - ➤ BTL 5 Evaluate The learner makes decisions based on in-depth reflection, criticism and assessment. - ➤ BTL 6 Create The learner creates new ideas and information using what has been previously learned.
+- ▶ BTL 1 Remember The learner is able to recall, restate and remember learned information. - > BTL 2 Understand The learner grasps the meaning of information by interpreting and translating what has been learned. - > BTL 3 Apply The learner makes use of information in a context similar to the one in which it was learned. - ➤ BTL 4 Analyze The learner breaks learned information into its parts to best understand that information. - > BTL 5 Evaluate The learner makes decisions based on in-depth reflection, criticism and assessment. - > BTL 6 Create The learner creates new ideas and information using what has been previously learned.